lukeschlather/Median-Filter/README.markdown

 Framesize of 5 and threshold of 100 generally seem like sane defaults, though you can certainly play around a bit and have some fun.
 A framesize of 2 can be effective, and is much faster - this code is definitely not optimized.
 It takes a few minutes to deal with an 800x600 image on framesize 5.

 For some examples, see [my blog.](http://flinchbaughschlather.com/luke/2010/06/07/median-filter/)

+I started to work in some jpeg reading functionality which puts a libjpeg dependency which should be pretty trivial to remove.